badBounty/directInjectorPOC/README.md

 ### Usage:

+Shellcode alloc/injec methods:
+- ALLOCWRITE: Uses NtAllocateVirtualMemory and ZwWriteVirtualMemory to allocate and write the shellcode in the remote process
+- OPENSEC: Uses NtCreateSection to create a new section and NtMapViewOfSection to map it to the local and remote process.

 By default the program injects into "notepad" using the ALLOCWRITE write method.
 This can be easily modified by changing line 18
 ```
 Inject("notepad", osV, ALLOCWRITE);